glyjtha/scripps_hpc_rstudio/README.md

 ## Additional package
 If you need to install additional R library for your Rstudio, try to install the library in your Rstudio first.
 If got errors, you could modify the `rstudio-hpc.def` file and rebuild the image.

+## Changes Made
+Modify `rstudio-hpc.def` for additional package
+- Installed additional system libraries (e.g., zlib1g-dev, libssl-dev, build-essential) to support compilation of R packages from source.
+- Switched from basic `apt-get install` to a more complete dependency list, ensuring compatibility for packages for `Seurat`, and `Signac`.
+- Used BiocManager to install bioinformatics packages: `GenomeInfoDb`, `GenomicRanges`, `Rsamtools`, etc.
+- Using `SeuratObject` version 5.0.0
+- Added `devtools::install_version()` to pin `Signac` to version 1.8.0.
+- Added cleanup commands (`apt-get clean && rm -rf`) to reduce final image size.